 - Fist of the North Star does something similar with breathing.
 The real secret to Kenshiro's Charles Atlas Superpower is harnessing the traditionally untapped 70% of his breathing.
 The Ripple in JoJo's Bizarre Adventure works that way, too.

 - The Stone Mask-created vampires in JoJo's Bizarre Adventure gain their power through the activation of unused parts of the brain via acupuncture.
-This awakens the human's evolutionary potential (with abilities like Wall Crawling, liquid eye beams, superspeed/strength, regeneration, sucking blood through their fingers, and creating zombies) and it inverts the lifeforce energy in their bodies (making them undead-like beings weak to sunlight and Ripple, the amplified essence of life)
+This awakens the human's evolutionary potential (with abilities like Wall Crawling, liquid eye beams, superspeed/strength, regeneration, sucking blood through their fingers, and creating zombies) and it inverts the lifeforce energy in their bodies (making them undead-like beings weak to sunlight and Ripple, the amplified essence of life).
+They were created by Mayan warriors called the Pillar Men to become "the ultimate lifeform."
+The one used by Dio is an imperfect prototype and merely unlocks about 90% of that potential.
+A more powerful one was used by the Pillar Men, who can consume anything that directly touches them while also having nearly complete control of their bodies but are still weak to sunlight.
+Kars, their leader, eventually uses one that unlocks 100% of the brain's potential, thus making him immune to Ripple and sunlight.

 - Mobile Suit Gundam's Universal Century: